The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: The scientific payload

 The scientific objectives of the SFA require a detector with high count rate capability and time resolution, along with excellent spectroscopic performance.
 The energy resolution must be better than 180 eV (FWHM at 6 keV) until the end of the mission after 8 years of operation, and the time resolution must be less than 10\,$\mu$s.
 The main specifications for SFA-T (5 telescopes with SDD detectors) are listed in Table \ref{tab:SFA-T}.

-The focal plane detector for each SFA-T telescope consists of an SDD sensor arranged in 19 hexagonal cells, with readout provided by custom ASICs, three of which are needed for each 19-cell SDD (Altmann et al. 2024).
+The focal plane detector for each SFA-T telescope consists of an SDD sensor arranged in 19 hexagonal cells, with readout provided by custom ASICs, three of which are needed for each 19-cell SDD \cite{2024SPIE13093E..6QA}.

 This configuration meets the aforementioned requirements (see Fig.~\ref{fig:sdd_pnccd}).
 Compared with CCDs, SDDs allow a much faster readout.
 The detector geometry ensures that the vast majority of source photons are focused onto the inner 7 cells of the array, whereas the cells of the outermost ring are used to accurately determine the background.
-Thus, the side length of a hexagonal cell has been determined to be 3.2~mm matching the expected angular resolution of the optics.
+Thus, the side length of a hexagonal cell has been determined to be 3.2~mm given the expected angular resolution of the optics, a trade-off between the number of pixels and some sampling of the mirror’s response..
 The sensor has a 450\,$\mu$m sensitive thickness, which delivers excellent quantum efficiency throughout the SFA energy range.
 The signal processing chain of each SDD cell includes a charge-sensitive preamplifier, a fast shaper, and a slow shaper with sample-and-hold circuit.
-An FPGA-based back-end electronics (BEE) module is implemented to control the front-end electronics (FEE) and read the digitized data from the ADCs.
+A Field Programmable Gate Array (FPGA) based back-end electronics (BEE) module is implemented to control the front-end electronics (FEE) and read the digitized data from the analog-to-digital converters (ADCs).

 A filter wheel is located above the detector, with four positions corresponding to 4 operational modes: (1) \textit{Open filter}, used in ground tests and weak sources observations; (2) \textit{Calibration}.
 An Fe-55 radioactive source is used for in orbit calibration; (3) \textit{Optical blocking filter}.
-This filter, which consists of a 400\,nm polyimide and a 200\,nm aluminum film, is used to block visible and UV light.
+This filter, which consists of a 400\,nm polyimide and a 200\,nm aluminum film, is used to block visible and ultra-violet (UV) light.
 It also prevents contamination of the detector; (4) \textit{Closed filter}.
 A metal shutter is used to measure the internal background and prevents the detector from being damaged during launch and extreme solar events.
 To compensate for particle damage to the SDDs, especially due to protons, a temperature of $-55^{\circ}$ C is expected. during the operation of the detectors.
 Temperature stability of $\pm$0.5\,$^{\circ}$C is also required.

 Please refer to \cite{2019SCPMA..6229502Z, Santangelo2023} for more details on SDDs and electronics.